gijit/gi/README.md

 [x] Done: interfaces and type assertions.
 [x] Done: defer and recover.
 [x] Done: func creates closures.

-[ ] Parially done: Imports of binary and source packages.
-Some
+[x] Done: import of binary and source packages.

-    source imports work, some binary imports work.
-But others do not.
-Your mileage may vary.
-Please file github issues as you encounter specific issues.
+Limitations:

-[ ] Paritally done: goroutines, select, channels.
+_ Paritally done: goroutines, select, channels.
 What is
     missing is that Timers and timeouts are not done.
     Also goroutines are implemented with Lua's coroutines, so they won't interact with the goroutines from